kj2eo1/intro/README.md

 please do NOT talk shit about (last fav) with me, I told you I'm still SENSITIVE to heard them mentioned.

-please do NOT show me your art if you forgot to remove (last fav) I apologize.
+please do NOT show me your art if you forgot to remove (last fav).

-please do NOT make excuse for called "ragebait" to me as sensitive, I will easily block you and I apologize.
+please do NOT make excuse for called "ragebait" to me as sensitive, I will easily block you.

 please accept my apologie for being sensitive to see them mentioned.